devopsdojoconsortium/dojoconsortium.org/content/en/docs/starting-ci-cd.md

 - [Value Stream Map](./playbooks/vsm.html): This is a standard Lean tool to make visible the development process and highlight any constraints the team has.
 This is a critical step to begin improvement.
-- Build a road-map of the constraints and use a [disciplined improvement process](./playbooks/improvement-kata.html) to remove the constraints.
+Build a road map of the constraints and use a [disciplined improvement process](./playbooks/improvement-kata.html) to remove the constraints.
 - Align to the Continuous Integration team working agreement and use the impediments to feed the team's improvement process.